ptrbrynt/KotlinBloc/docs/core-concepts.md

 }
 ```

 The `Cubit` implementation is much more concise, and instead of defining events separately the methods act like events.
-In addition, when using a `Cubit`, we don't have to use the `flow` builder syntax or even understand how it works; we simply call `emit` from anywhere in order to trigger a state change.

 ### Bloc Advantages